jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

             [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-66.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-66.png){:class="body-image-post"}{: data-lightbox="gallery"}

       In Make, monitor the scenario.
 Ensure that the webhook is received and that it triggers the corresponding actions.
-Check logs for any issues.
+Check the [Make history](https://www.make.com/en/help/scenarios/scenario-execution-history) for any issues.
 All modules should turn green, indicating success, with no errors displayed:

       [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-60.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-60.png){:class="body-image-post"}{: data-lightbox="gallery"}